-The University of the Incarnate Word Police Department is responsible for the preparing and distributing of the Annual Security and Fire Safety Report.
-The University of the Incarnate Word Police Department works closely with Residence Life, Judicial Affairs, Environmental Health Safety & Risk Management, Human Resources, Title IX and Compliance, and local law enforcement authorities to ensure all information is accurately included within the report.
+The University of the Incarnate Word Police Department is responsible for the preparation and distribution of the Annual Security and Fire Safety Report.
+The University of the Incarnate Word Police Department works closely with Residence Life, Office of Student Conduct, Environmental Health Safety & Risk Management, Human Resources, Title IX and Compliance, and local law enforcement authorities to ensure all information is accurately included within the report.
 The campus crime, arrests and referral statistics listed in the Clery report are those reported to the UIW Police Department, campus officials or the departments listed above.

-The report is available by accessing the Web at http://www.uiw.edu/police/crimestatistics.html.
+The report is available by accessing the Web at https://my.uiw.edu/police/annual-security-report.html.